CoderDojo-Content/Content-Hackathon-Guide/en/translating with gitbook.md

 Please go check out the [guidelines for translators](guidelines for translation.md) too!

+## Getting added as a collaborator

+You'll need to be added to the book you've been assigned to as a collaborator.
+Slack me and tell me which book you need to be added to and what your username is.

 ## Finding the Cards you've been assigned

 You will have been assigned specific Sushi Cards to translate in the assignments sheet \(check your email!\).
 The cards have been assigned by number, in the order they appear in the book's left navigation.

-**Make sure you're looking at the book in your language** (there should be a language selector control in the bottom right—choose the right two letter code) but remember you'll still see English, as you haven't translated anything yet!
+**Make sure you're looking at the book in your language** \(there should be a language selector control in the bottom right—choose the right two letter code\) but remember you'll still see English, as you haven't translated anything yet!
 Then look in the left navigation bar and count down the names of the files until you reach the numbers you've been assigned.
 Click on them and start translating!

 ## Save regularly!